Labiteers/labiteers-docs/source/automatic_vm_management/index.rst

 Automatic VM Management
 =======================

-Automatic VM management is designed to help you reduce costs by automatically stopping unused VMs or deleting them after a period of inactivity.
+Automatic VM management is designed to help you reduce costs by automatically stopping or deleting unused VMs.

 1) Navigate to **Settings**.